Golden Hill State Forest

 A series of multiple use/mountain bike trails cover this unit and multiple trail heads exist.
 These can all be used for hiking.

-Hunting is allowed on Golden Hill State Forest.
+Hunting and trapping are allowed on Golden Hill State Forest.
 Forest roads and town roads provide good access to different parts of the unit.
-Forest management has provided a variety of habitats to hunt.
+Forest management has provided a variety of habitats to hunt and trap in.
 Please abide by all game laws.

 Cross-country Skiing and Snowshoeing